 A few more words of affection: Dear – Caro (male) Cara (female).
 If someone tells you, “sei una ragazza di acqua e sapone,” it translates to: “you are a girl of water and soap,” and means that you have that girl-next-door look.

 A few more words of affection: Sweetheart – Corazon (literally means “heart”), sugarcube – Terron de azucar (because what better way to tell someone they’re sweet than literally calling them sugar?)

 I love you – Eu te amo

+A few more words of affection: Beloved – Querido or chuchu (sweetie – literally means “chayote,” a type of vegetable).
 Que saudade – No direct English translations (yup, one of those).
-But you say it when you desperately miss something or someone; to the point of heartache.
+You say it when you desperately miss something or someone, to the point of heartache.
 You can say “Que saudade!” when remembering a childhood pet, or your love that is on the other side of the planet.
-Many Brazilians end their e-mails with “Saudades” which is their way of telling you that they’re missing you long time.
+Many Brazilians end their e-mails with “Saudades” which is their way of telling you that they’re missing you.
+Sweet, no?

 I love you – Te dua